 - In the body of the email:

-- A brief author biography with (1) your name, (2) the PLEN seminar you attended (or spoke at), (3) your university, (4) your year of graduation or anticipated graduation, and (5) any links to your social media accounts you’d like to share (Facebook, Twitter, Instagram, LinkedIn, Medium.)
+- A brief author biography with (1) your name, (2) the PLEN seminar you attended (or spoke at), (3) your university, (4) your year of graduation or anticipated graduation, and (5) any links to your social media accounts you’d like to share (Facebook, Twitter, Instagram, or LinkedIn.)

 - Contact information: (1) your email (preferably not your school email) and (2) phone number (this information is for our record only and will not be published.)